 One of our blind tasting panels using BTI's custom software

-To ensure consistency and accuracy, Tastings uses a dedicated tasting lab located in our offices in Chicago.
+To ensure consistency and accuracy, the Beverage Testing Institute uses a dedicated tasting lab located in our offices in Chicago.
 The room is specially designed to minimize external factors and maximize our panelists' concentration.
-We taste in the morning, under the same ideal conditions, which is far better than working out of a suitcase, a trade show, or at a producer's facility.
+We taste in the morning, under the same ideal conditions—yielding far more consistent results than working out of a suitcase, a trade show, or at a producer's facility.
 We only taste 25-30 wines, 25-35 beers, or 12-18 spirits in our morning sessions to prevent palate fatigue.
-Tasting more than these amounts in a single day, as some other competitions and many magazines do, negatively affects the accuracy, quality, and consistency of alcoholic beverage evaluations.
+Tasting more than these amounts in a single day, as most other competitions and many magazines do, negatively affects the accuracy, quality, and consistency of alcoholic beverage evaluations.
 And of course, we always use a spittoon.

-With this scale, tasters do not concern themselves with the difference between an 88 and an 86, or a 90 and a 91.
+With this scale, panelists do not concern themselves with the difference between an 88 and an 86, or a 90 and a 91.
 Products with two or more judges scores of "4" are sent to the "merit round," whose range is as follows:

 To help translate the panels' scores, we use a different statistical method, relying on the mode (the most frequent score) rather than the mean (the average score).
 This helps reduce the impact of maverick scores; the mode is much closer to what the panelists are really saying.
 If, for instance, a product in the first round receives three scores of "3," it is placed in the upper center of its band (85-89) and given a final score of 88 points.
 Should the third score be a 4 or a 2, the product in question would be given an 89 or an 86, respectively.
 The third score is used to move the total score up or down within the same band.
 Again, controversial permutations are re-tasted.
 Those falling in the lowest band (less than 80) are simply listed as "79/NR" (Not Recommended) and no specific score is assigned.